adobe/butler/README.md

 The butler configuration file is a [TOML](https://github.com/toml-lang/toml) formatted file.
 You can store the file locally (using a mounted filesystem), or on a remote server.
 The proper formatting for the config file can be found [here](https://git.corp.adobe.com/TechOps-IAO/butler/tree/master/contrib)

+### Butler at 30,000 feet
+Here is a quick diagram that contains all the elements of what butler does, and how it is intended to interact with other systems.
+![Butler Elements][elements-diagram]

+### Butler Workflow
+To help understand more of how butler functions, here is a work flow diagram showing, in more detail, the work butler does.
+![Butler Workflow][workflow-diagram]

 ## Usage
 There are various ways that you can run butler.
 We will ultimately deploy butler via DCOS, and you can run this on your local machine to do some testing.